microsoft/msquic/docs/Settings.md

 MsQuic supports a number of configuration knobs (or settings).
 These settings can either be set dynamically (via the [QUIC_SETTINGS](./api/QUIC_SETTINGS.md) structure) or via persistent storage (e.g. registry on Windows).

+> **Warning**
-> **Important** - Generally MsQuic already choses the best / most correct default values for all settings.
+> Generally MsQuic already choses the best / most correct default values for all settings.
 Settings should only be changed after due diligence and A/B testing is performed.

 MsQuic settings are available on most MsQuic API objects.
 [Here](#api-object-parameters) we'll provide an overview of them with links to further details.